 When it comes to moisturizing and softening our hair, most curlies have given heat or steam a try at least once.
 Both are useful options, but they also each have benefits for different purposes.
 So what exactly are those benefits and how do you decide which one you should use?

 As its name implies, a steam cap relies on the use of steam to send moisture into the cuticle of your hair.
-Unlike just straight heat, steam is a bit gentler, which is good when you’re dealing with damaged hair.
+Unlike direct heat, steam is a bit gentler, which is especially important when you’re dealing with damaged hair.

 To use a steam cap, shampoo and condition your hair as usual.
 You may want to use a deep conditioner if you have one or even a hot oil treatment.
 Cover your hair in a shower cap, then sit under the steamer for 20 to 30 minutes.

 When my stylist has me do this, I usually take the opportunity to read a good book or magazine while steaming!
 When you’re done, rinse your hair in cool water and pat it dry.
 Style as usual.